-- (a) prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization; - (b) result in similar information no longer being supplied to the institution where it is in the public interest that similar information continue to be so supplied; - (c) result in undue loss or gain to any person, group, committee or financial institution or agency; or - (d) reveal information supplied to or the report of a conciliation officer, mediator, labour relations officer or other person appointed to resolve a labour relations dispute. - [20] Section 17(1) is designed to protect the confidential "informational assets" of businesses or other organizations that provide information to government institutions.5 Although one of the central purposes of the Act is to shed light on the operations of government, section 17(1) serves to limit disclosure of confidential information of third parties that could be exploited by a competitor in the marketplace.6 - [21] For section 17(1) to apply, the institution and/or the third party must satisfy each part of the following three-part test: - 1. the record must reveal information that is a trade secret or scientific, technical, commercial, financial or labour relations information; and - 2. the information must have been supplied to the institution in confidence, either implicitly or explicitly; and - 3. the prospect of disclosure of the record must give rise to a reasonable expectation that one of the harms specified in paragraph (a), (b), (c) and/or (d) of section 17(1) will occur.
+- (b) result in similar information no longer being supplied to the institution where it is in the public interest that similar information continue to be so supplied; - (c) result in undue loss or gain to any person, group, committee or financial institution or agency; or - (d) reveal information supplied to or the report of a conciliation officer, mediator, labour relations officer or other person appointed to resolve a labour relations dispute. - [19] Section 17(1) is designed to protect the confidential "informational assets" of businesses or other organizations that provide information to government institutions.5 Although one of the central purposes of the Act is to shed light on the operations of government, section 17(1) serves to limit disclosure of confidential information of third parties that could be exploited by a competitor in the marketplace.6 - [20] For section 17(1) to apply, the institution and/or the third party must satisfy each part of the following three-part test: - 1. the record must reveal information that is a trade secret or scientific, technical, commercial, financial or labour relations information; and - 2. the information must have been supplied to the institution in confidence, either implicitly or explicitly; and - 3. the prospect of disclosure of the record must give rise to a reasonable expectation that one of the harms specified in paragraph (a), (b), (c) and/or (d) of section 17(1) will occur.